 • To bring the research/university community together with secondary school teachers to enrich their knowledge in the thematic fields aiming to more efficient and targeted training

-• To disseminate popular knowledge about the thematic areas in local society and local authorities
+• To disseminate popular knowledge about the thematic areas to the public and the local authorities

-• To intensify the osmosis and collaborations among researchers / professors from different scientific fields on the thematic objectives of the Gulf of Corinth Observatory
+• To intensify the osmosis and collaboration among professors/researchers from different scientific fields on the thematic objectives of the Gulf of Corinth Observatory

 • Instrumental measurement of seismicity and visits to seismological stations in the area.